iepathos/headspin/README.md

 + spinit.py - generates nginx config and pages given a config yaml

-+ check_services.py - Looks through the generated nginx configs and checks that the expected ports return 200 OK to get requests.
++ tests.py - Looks through the generated nginx configs and checks that the expected ports return 200 OK to get requests.

 + do_everything.sh - does everything.
-Cleans up any existing configs or content before running spinit, docker-compose, and check_services.
+Cleans up any existing configs or content before running spinit, docker-compose, and tests.